University of Atlantia

 Please note that if you have changed your mundane or SCA names since the first university you attended, your records may be filed under two separate names unless you've informed the registrar.
 The University database is independent from all other SCA membership records.

 The University of Atlantia staff are always looking for bids for our in-person sessions.
-We have hosting guidelines that should prove useful for helping groups and autocrats determine if the site is suitable and help you through the process.
-We also have a deputy for Event Support to assist you with any other questions.
-They can be reached via email at eventsupport AT university.atlantia.sca.org
+We have bid guidelines that should prove useful for potential hosts determine if the site is suitable and understand the process.

 Registration is required to attend a virtual University.
 Registration closes the end of the day the Wednesday before each session.

-Dressing in garb is one of the required aspects of regular in-person SCA events.
-We are asking everyone to make an attempt at garb as you would at any other SCA event in order to support the look and feel of a traditional University of Atlantia event.
+Dressing in garb is one of the requirements of regular in-person SCA events.
+We ask everyone to make an attempt at garb as you would at any other SCA event in order to support the look and feel of a traditional University of Atlantia event.
 This is especially true if you plan to attend on camera.
-Please make your best attempt to share an image that helps us support an SCA environment.
+Please make your best attempt to present an image that helps us support an SCA environment.

 We do!
 Mistress Drea di Pelegryne has compiled a wonderful resource on Copyright and Online Teaching giving instructors useful best practices, information on the TEACH Act, and on Fair Use.
 Please use this information to help make your class ready for online presentation at the next online session of our University of Atlantia or beyond.